Heba Aly (journalist): Career

 Aly spent her early career reporting from conflict zones in the Middle East, Africa and Central Asia.
 While a working journalist, she focused on reporting from Senegal, West Africa and Chad, central Africa, covering development and conflict in Niger, child trafficking in Nigeria, riots, and poverty in Senegal and Guinea Bissau, floods in Ghana, and displaced refugees from Chad and Sudan.

 Her reporting has appeared on the Canadian Broadcasting Corporation, The Christian Science Monitor, and Bloomberg News.
 As chief executive, she is a frequent commentator and speaker on humanitarian policy at government briefings and conferences.

+Aly is Director of the Article 109 Coalition, an international civil society organization calling for UN Charter reform.

 Awards and honors

 Aly received a grant from the Pulitzer Center on Crisis Reporting for work in Sudan from 2008 to 2009.

 She was named a 2018 Young Global Leader by the World Economic Forum.

 Aly was named one of the 100 Most Influential Africans of 2018 by the New African Magazine.